-- Or you can put a transparent box over the tray and let the plants grow bigger, not covered with soil.
+- Or put a transparent box over the tray and let the plants grow bigger, not covered with soil.

-When the sweet pepper plants have 4 or more leaves, you can transplant them.
+Replant the sweet pepper plants when they have 4 or more leaves.

-- Put each flower pot with pepper plant indoors before a window at a warm spot. water plants when needed.
+Place the pots with pepper plants on a light, warm place, 20 to 25 C (68 to 77 F).
+For example before a window at the south (sunny side).
+Add water when needed.
 Turn the plants when they grow against the window.

-- A big plant has much original soil hanging at the roots.
+A big plant has a big root ball with much original soil hanging at the roots.
 After transplanting, the plant will grow on easily.

 Remark 2 (toppling):